-Step 6.
-Enter your 12 digit Unique Identification Number and the security code.
+Step 5.
+Enter your 12 digit Unique Identification Number, i.e. Aadhaar Number

-How to Check if Your Aadhaar Cards is Deactivated or not?
+How to Check if Your Aadhaar Card is Deactivated or not?

 Step 1: Visit UIDAI’s website

-Step 3: You will be redirected to the Aadhaar verification page.
+Step 3: You will be redirected to the Aadhaar verification website page

 Step 6: If your Aadhaar is active, a message will be displayed stating “Aadhaar Verification Completes!”

-- The Unique Identification Authority of India recently detected many fake Aadhaar Card in the system.
-To avoid problems related to this, UID verification has been made mandatory.
+- The Unique Identification Authority of India recently detected many people trying to make fake Aadhaar Cards.
+To avoid problems related to this, UID verification facility has been provided

-- It will help you in filing the income tax returns online.
-You need to link you Aadhaar card on the e-filing website and upload the income tax returns easily.
+- Filing Income Tax Returns: It will help you in filing the income tax returns online.
+You need to link your Aadhaar card on the e-filing website and upload the income tax returns easily.

-- Now with the help of an Aadhaar card, it is possible for you to get your passport in a few days and there is no need to stand in long lines.
+- Passport: Now with the help of an Aadhaar card, it is possible for you to get your passport in a few days instead of standing in long queues.

-- Aadhaar card is an identity proof of every citizen of the country.
-The details of all the card holders are safe with the government, the bio metric data can be used to authenticate the identity of that individual if the need arises.
+- Identity Proof: Aadhaar card is an identity proof of every resident of the country.
+The details of all the card holders are safe with the government.
+The biometric data can be used to authenticate the identity of that individual if the need arises.

-- Many states are making it mandatory to show the Aadhaar card when buying a new vehicle.
+- Purchase of New Vehicle: Many states are making it mandatory to show the Aadhaar card when buying a new vehicle.
 Also the card has been made mandatory for getting a driving license.

-- There is also a discussion to make it mandatory for any individual to show Aadhaar card when buying a new sim card.
+- New SIM: There is also a discussion to make it mandatory for any individual to show an Aadhaar card when buying a new sim card.
 If this comes through, it will get difficult to get a new mobile connection without the card.

-- Opening bank accounts has become very simple if you have an Aadhaar card.
+- Bank Account: Opening bank accounts has become very simple if you have an Aadhaar card.

-- The pension money is easily available now with the help of the Aadhaar card.
+- Pension: The pension money is easily available now with the help of the Aadhaar card.